-Most of us, at some point in our lives, will probably experience the mild symptoms of seeing tiny spots floating around in our vision.
+Most of us, at some point in our lives, will probably experience the mild symptoms eye floaters and flashes.
+These are tiny spots floating around in our vision.
 These tiny spots are called floaters and are defined as small specks or clouds that drift in the field of vision.
 Floaters can be any shape including tiny dots, circles, cobwebs or clouds and are generally harmless.

 To understand what causes floaters, we need to look at the structure of the eye.
 The eye is filled with a gel-like liquid called the vitreous humour, which is made primarily of hyaluronic acid.
 During youth, the vitreous humour has a gel-like consistency, but as we begin to age, it becomes more watery, especially around the middle of the eye, whilst the outer parts begin to get more solid.

 The solid parts begin to break down and float within the watery parts of the eye and the images of clouds, circles and cobwebs are actually the reflection of the shadows of these particles onto the retina.
 Some people see lightning streaks or flashing lights and these are called flashes.

 Floaters also have a tendency to sink to the bottom of the eyeball and can cause a temporary blurring of vision until they move to another area within the eye.
 In most cases, floaters are simply annoying and are associated with the ageing process and are generally harmless.
 However, you should see an ophthalmologist if: